Soft Storm Class 12: Summary | Exercise (Questions and Answers) | Neb English Notes

 Explanation:

-These lines have been taken from Abhi Subedi's poem "Soft Storm."
+These lines have been taken from Abhi Subedi's poem "Soft Storm".
 Here, in the fourth stanza of the poem, the speaker is expressing his feelings, which he has experienced in his city during the nighttime.

 Here we find the use of different images by the speaker, which makes him feel so bad about his place and the people in complete disorder.
 The speaker expresses his uneasy feelings when he sees a person in a miserable condition during the night.
 The speaker experiences softness when he sees a person in pain with a blood-stained shirt.
 The person is lying on the ground under the moon.
 The man with his bruised lips tries to call out for help, but the land of history and dreams under the moon and its people seem quite indifferent towards the victim.
 The play of hide and seek is seen among people where there is no place for humanity.
 The open museum of human time refers to the lawless time where people are quite indifferent and self-centred.